Shilvan/CompetitiveMinesweeper/README.md

 </p>

 ## Overview
 This is a simple, java based minesweeper game created to help some basic "AI" development on a competitive way.
-The game also offers a chance to play the randomly generated minefields as a human (similarly to the classic game).

-**You can find the solution at CompetitiveMinesweeper/src/main/java/uk/ac/ljmu/fet/cs/csw/CompetitiveMinesweeper/base/solvers/CSW6Solver.java**
+**You can find the solution at: CompetitiveMinesweeper/src/main/java/uk/ac/ljmu/fet/cs/csw/CompetitiveMinesweeper/base/solvers/CSW6Solver.java**

 Website:
 https://github.com/kecskemeti/CompetitiveMinesweeper